tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 ID | The ID of the list
 start_date | (optional) A date in YYYYMMDD format.
-Scheduled messages created before this date will not be returned (UTC). end_date | (optional) A date in YYYYMMDD format.
-Scheduled messages created after this date will not be returned (UTC).
+Scheduled messages scheduled to send before this date will not be returned (UTC). end_date | (optional) A date in YYYYMMDD format.
+Scheduled messages scheduled to send after this date will not be returned (UTC).

 ## Sending Message to Entire List